“The work shows a remarkable architectural intelligence that renders materials emotionally communicative….

 Olympia Anesti DipArch MA ARB-registered

 Olympia has a background both in construction and in theoretical research.
-She has particular interest in housing and public buildings and is currently working towards completing her RIBA Part III.
+She has particular interest in housing and public buildings and completed her Part III.

 Marta Santacroce MArch ARB-registered

 Marta joined the practice in 2015 as an architectural assistant.
 She has experience in restoration and renovation, and excellent skills in surveying historic buildings.
-Marta has just passed the RIBA Part III.
+Marta has completed the RIBA Part III.

 Malcolm Pritchard MArch Part II